protsaenko/Sandbox/README.md

         />

 - renders Main and right-hand part(login,regoster,etc.) based on url
 - rerenders Main each time url is changed

+**route_02**
+- no Switch is used so all matches are rendered
+- renders fuzz or main with other matching paths based on auth
+-